kensanata/bitlbee-mastodon/doc/HELP.md

 > **&lt;somebody&gt;** [27] [CW: this is the warning] \*NSFW\* this is the text

-If you set this variable, sensitive content is not printed.
+If you set this variable in the control channel (**&bitlbee**), sensitive content is not printed.
 Instead, you'll see "[hidden: &lt;the URL&gt;]".
 If you still want to read it, visit the URL.

 > **&lt;kensanata&gt;** account mastodon set hide_sensitive true
 > **&lt;kensanata&gt;** save